The Carbon Budget Accounting Tool (CBAT) showing 4 different views of the same 'carbon-contraction-event' - in '4 Domains'

 is critical.
 The carbon-budget in the UK Climate Act fails to do this.

-Moreover, it's authors (UKMO) insist PPMV equal the lowest feedback value in CBAT i.e. falling well below CAF 50%, so that by 2050 concentrations are falling.
+Moreover, it's authors (UKMO) state PPMV are near the lowest feedback value in CBAT i.e. falling well below CAF 50%, so that by 2050 concentrations are falling.

-This means therefore that, according the UKMO, sinks are absorbing more that 100% of budget-emissions after 2050 which seems most unrealistic.
+This means therefore that, according the UKMO, sinks are absorbing more that 100% of budget-emissions after 2050 which, as sink function weakens, seems unrealistic.

-- It is a reversal of what the UKMO et al argued in IPCC AR4 where adding coupled carbon cycling showed the opposite, namely that either a higher concentration outcome resulted from a given budget or a faster contraction budget
+- UKMO et al argued in IPCC AR4 that adding coupled carbon cycling showed weakening of sink-function, namely that either a higher concentration outcome resulted from a given budget or a faster contraction budget

 to achieve a given concentration PPMV outcome.
-It is an arbitrary & inadequate defence of reversing this relationship, whilst also conceding that significant positive feedback potentials were omitted from the climate models that generated the RCP results in IPCC AR5.
+They also pointed out that significant positive feedback potentials were omitted from the climate models used to generated the UK Climate Act and the RCP results in IPCC AR5.

 - Subject to a hi-lo range of 'Climate-Sensitivity' potentials (CS = T° @ 2*CO2 atmosphere) the decrease/increase of rates on a scale of from slight to severe (see here)

-As IPCC AR5 shows, nested around lower values, Climate-Sensitivity is still a consensus of controversies (pdf) within the greater range that is embraced in CBAT.
+As IPCC AR5 shows, nested around lower values, Climate-Sensitivity is still a consensus of controversies (pdf).
+Significantly higher values are now being recorded.

 - What the difference of accelerating above or decelerating below CAF 50% represents is not so much a 'tipping point' as crossing or not crossing an event-horizon where staying below CAF 50% is a keeping-control paradigm but accelerating above it is a loss-of-control paradigm where we become powerless to arrest runaway rates of climate change.
 Balancing hopes and fears, we have to make the attempt to measure this.